-The Australian Human Rights Commission is conducting an Independent Review (Review) into the workplaces of Commonwealth Parliamentarians and their staff, established by the Federal Government with the support of the Opposition and crossbench.
+The Australian Human Rights Commission (Commission) is conducting an Independent Review into Commonwealth Parliamentary Workplaces (Review).
+The Review was established by the Federal Government with the support of the Opposition and crossbench.

-The Review will build an understanding of the culture of the Parliamentary workplaces, with the aim of building a safe and respectful workplace in which all staff have access to clear and effective mechanisms to prevent and address bullying, sexual harassment and sexual assault.
+The Review will build an understanding of the culture of Commonwealth parliamentary workplaces, with the aim of ensuring a safe and respectful work environment, with our national Parliament reflecting best practice in the prevention and handling of bullying, sexual harassment and sexual assault.

 The Commission will not be investigating nor making findings about individual allegations of bullying, sexual harassment or sexual assault as part of the Review.

 The Commission will report on its findings and recommendations in a report to be tabled in Parliament in November 2021.
 The report will be published on this website at that time.

 The Review is being conducted under UNSW Human Research Ethics Committee approval (HC Reference Number HC21064).
 If you have any concerns about the ethical considerations of this Review, you can contact the UNSW Human Research Ethics Coordinator on (02) 9385 6222 or via email at firstname.lastname@example.org, or you can raise your concerns with the Review Team.